irvanmoses/irvanmoses/README.md

 <!--
 **irvanmoses/irvanmoses** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->

 I'm Irvan Moses.
 UI Designer with a passion for creating high quality, unique, and clean designs.
-I've spirit to learn about Front-end Web Development with React.js, SCSS, and Bootstrap.
+I've spirit to learn about Front-end Web Development with React.js, Typescript, SCSS, Bootstrap, and TailwindCSS

 - 💼 Currently working on **ProSettings.net**